syncfusion-content/blazor-docs/blazor/common/showcase-samples.md

 documentation: ug
 ---

-# Syncfusion Blazor Components showcase samples
+# Syncfusion&reg; Blazor Components showcase samples

-Syncfusion has a collection of sample applications that demonstrate the use of Syncfusion Blazor UI components.
+Syncfusion&reg; has a collection of sample applications that demonstrate the use of Syncfusion&reg; Blazor UI components.

 | Sample Application | Description | Platform | GitHub |
 | ------------- | ------------- | ------------- | ------------- |